card100/fpv-wiki-assets/README.md

 # fpv-wiki-assets
-Host for images and other assets for fpv.wiki
+This repo is for hosting the images and other assets used on [fpv.wiki](https://fpv.wiki).

+If you would like an image taken down please make a pull request and we will respect your request.